 Therefore patients should be monitored for signs of suicidal ideation and behavior and appropriate treatment should be considered.
 Patients (and caregivers of patients) should be advised to seek medical advice immediately should signs of suicidal ideation or behavior emerge.

-Carbapenems agents:
+Carbapenems agents

-The concomitant use of Epilim and carbapenem agents is not recommended (see Interactions with Other Medicaments and Other Forms of Interaction).
+The concomitant use of Epilim and carbapenem agents is not recommended.

 Aggravated convulsions